FanDuel's NBA InPlay

 FanDuel wanted to bring a heightened strategic element to the gameplay, and directed our team of developers and designers to add the “Turbo” feature.
 This is where the fun begins.
 When the user decides there's an opportune time to activate a Turbo, they earn points for all players from their selected team on the court, plus a multiplier for their drafted player.
 The user is given four Turbo boosts every quarter, and after activation each Turbo lasts 48 seconds in which to rack up points.
 This time-sensitive feature engages users in a way that keeps them involved through the entire game (even if the score is lopsided).

 Our biggest learning curve was figuring out how we could cut down on the latency between the devices and the TV.
 Responsiveness is key.
 The audio sync technology used for NBA InPlay is brand new, and the time-stamped watermarks contained in the broadcast signal needed to be vetted in a variety of environments.
 How would a personal device sync to the broadcast source in a crowded family room or small apartment?
 Or public space like a bar, commons area, or office?

 So, there was a ton of play testing to improve the latency...and not just your ordinary, garden-variety testing either.
 It had to be live, mainly at night (since that’s when most games are played), and we had to follow the games in real time versus “our” time.
 No DVR pausing, replays, phone calls, or extended absences that push past a standard commercial break.

 Over 100 hours of live testing led to a LOT of comments from friends and significant others about how watching basketball all the time — on occasion in a bar or restaurant setting — counted as “work.”
-Our response was simple: we do whatever it takes to make the best apps possible.
+Our response was simple: we do whatever it takes.

 A Rich, Seamless Experience